 Is the Robinhood App Safe?

 As they store hundreds of millions, they are vigilant with security because any breaches will destroy their reputation and put them out of business.
-They are a registered broker-dealer and a member of SIPC and FINRA just like other brokers like Etrade and TD Ameritrade etc.
+They are a registered broker-dealer and a member of SIPC and FINRA just like other penny stock brokers such as Etrade and TD Ameritrade etc.

 They are more cost efficient than other brokers who have dozens of storefront locations, who use legacy technology and paper-based accounting.
 As a result of these two factors, they can drastically reduce their costs and will not have to charge customers commissions or any other unnecessary markups.